syncfusion-content/wpf-docs/wpf/PDF/Getting-Started.md

 'Closes the document.

 document.Close()
+{% endhighlight %}

 ## PDF Features

 Supported and non-supported elements of Essential PDF for Windows, ASP.NET, WPF, ASP.NET MVC, Silverlight, and Windows Store apps are listed in the following table.

-_List of supported and non-supported elements of Essential PDF_
+List of supported and non-supported elements of Essential PDF

 <table>
 <tr>